 List building is something you cannot ignore as an online marketer.
-It’s your duty to find ways to capture your readers’ emails so they’ll always remain your fans.
+You must find ways to capture your readers’ emails so they’ll always remain your fans.

 There are several other ways to obtain emails.
-My suggestion is that you try some of the methods I’ve mentioned here and find the ones that work the best for you.
+I suggest you try some of the methods I’ve mentioned here and find the ones that work the best for you.

 Here are handpicked articles that you should read next:

 - Top 6 WordPress Plugins to Get More Email Subscribers (Hint #6 is free)

 - 5 Incredible Ways to Get Your First 1000 Email Subscribers

 What do you think about these strategies?
 Let me know in the comments below.

 Do you know someone who could benefit from this guide?
 Share it with them on Facebook, Twitter, and Whatsapp.

 32 thoughts on “7 Email Subscription Box Placement Ideas That Are Proven To Work”